smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 Elise turned.

+Vera stood in the corridor, hands raised, no weapon.
+She wore the Station administrator's uniform, crisp and white, untouched by dirt or bloom spores or the lumniscent liquid that now painted the walls around them.
+Her hair was still perfect.
+Still pulled back in that same efficient bun she'd worn since before First Stitch.

 "Elise, please.
 Stop this."

-Vera.

 Not Vera.
 Something wearing Vera's voice.
 Something that had borrowed it.
 Stolen it.
 Used it to give orders while people died.

 "You sent me away," Elise said.
 Her voice sounded far away.
 Underwater.
 "You knew the building would fall."

-"I calculated-" The Vera-thing reached out.
-"I had to prioritize-"
+"I calculated-" Vera took a step closer.
+Her face was doing something.
+Shifting.
+Or maybe that was the spores.
+"El, I had to make a choice.
+The Hollows plant serves eight thousand people.
+Your building was-
+"
 "Infrastructure over people."
 Elise raised the bio-suture gun.
-"You taught me that."
+"Always infrastructure over people."
+Each word came out flat.
+Dead.

 "Lena wouldn't want-"